tytydraco/yessleep/out/I_train_for_my_job.md

 It wasn’t a fancy electric one either.
 It was a normal pallet jack.

 The woman’s name was Bernadette.
 A midwestern woman with kind mannerisms, a motherly exterior, but with the body of a farmer who’d worked her whole life.
 Her handshake, when I met her and offered my name, felt like poured iron, curling around my hand.

 She was our shift leader.
 She would handle the work assignments and teach us what we needed to know.
 After orientation, we were treated to lunch.
 I can’t say where we went, I don’t want people to know where we are, but, we went to a place that sells amazing chicken.
 You know the place.

 After lunch, we were herded back into the warehouse and down to our floor.
 We moved quickly to a door we hadn’t been allowed to enter when we toured the facility during orientation.

-“Alright everyone, since we are wide eyed and bushy tailed, fully fed and ready to go, let’s get to the first stage of the job. it’s your first day, but we’re really gonna try to weed out those of ya who don’t have the stomach for this kind of work.
+“Alright everyone, since we are wide eyed and bushy tailed, fully fed and ready to go, let’s get to the first stage of the job. it’s your first day, but we’re really gonna try to weed out those of ya who don’t have the stomach for this kind of work.”

 Pressing a button on her wrist watch.
 The door opened… hissing as it did.
 The opening was obscured by long strips of plastic that covered the entrance to stop bugs getting in.
 We followed Bernadette into the area and halogen lighting clicked on.

 We had to blink a couple times to get used to it but when we did… a part of me wished I hadn’t.
-White tiles lined the floors, creeped up the walls, but stopped at conveyer line on the ceiling, hooks—  hanging from them.
-7 bodies, wrapped in plastic tape hung from them.
+White tiles lined the floors, creeped up the walls, but stopped at a conveyer line on the ceiling, but it was the hooks that horrified me.
+Or what was on them—  hanging from them.
+7 bodies. wrapped in plastic wrapping.
 One for each hook in this space.

 It’s important to note, that the hooks had a padded Velcro restraint wrapping around the ankles of the person.
 Each one seemed to be male, with closely cropped hair,  different nationalities, and ages.
 They weren’t moving.
-Bernadette walked over to the right wall that I now noticed personal protective equipment.
-PPE for short.
+Bernadette walked over to the right wall that I now noticed held personal protective equipment, PPE for short, in cubby areas.

 A face shield, lab gown, lab coat, gloves, Shoe covers, and what looked to be a gun.
 7 identical piles.
 One for each of us.
 My stomach lurched.
 What the fuck?